vrettasm/NapShift/README.md

 ## How to run
 ---

-To execute the program (within the activated virtual environment), first navigate to the main directory of the project (i.e. where the napshift.py is located), and then run the following command:
+To execute the program (within the activated virtual environment), you can either navigate  to the main directory of the project (i.e. where the napshift.py is located), or locate it through the command line and then run the following command:

     $ ./napshift.py -f path/to/PDB/file